Learning to synthesise the ageing brain without longitudinal data: Results and discussion

 \subsubsection{Qualitative results}

-Visual examples on two images from ADNI, are shown in Fig.~\ref{fig: detailed longitudinal results }.
-For both examples, our method generates most accurate predictions, followed by our earlier method ~\citet{xia2019consistent}, offering visual evidence to the observations above.
+Visual examples on two images from ADNI, are shown in Fig.~\ref{fig:detailed longitudinal results}.
+For both examples, our method generates most accurate predictions, followed by our previous method ~\cite{xia2019consistent}, offering visual evidence to the observations above.
 The third best results are achieved by CAAE, where we can see more errors between prediction $\hat{x_{o}}$ and ground-truth $x_{o}$.
 CycleGAN and Conditional GAN produced the poorest output images, with observable structural differences from ground-truth, indicating loss of subject identity.
+We can also observe that the brain ventricle is enlarged in our results and the difference between $x_i$ and $x_o$ is reduced, which is consistent with known knowledge that ventricle increases during ageing.

-Furthermore, we demonstrate visual results of the same subject on different target health states $h_{o}$, in Fig.~\ref{fig:ADNI different AD diagnosis}.
-We can observe that for all $h_{o}$, the brain changes gradually as age ($a_{o}$) increases.
-However, the ageing rate is different on different health states ($h_{o}$).
+Furthermore, we show visual results of the same subject at different target health states $h_{o}$, in Fig.~\ref{fig:ADNI different AD diagnosis}.
+We observe that for all $h_{o}$, the brain changes gradually as age ($a_{o}$) increases.
+However, the ageing rate varies based on health state ($h_{o}$).
 Specifically, when $h_{o}$ is CN, ageing is slower than that of MCI and AD, as one would expect; when $h_{o}$ is AD, ageing changes accelerate.
 We also report the estimated ages of these synthetic images as predicted by $f_{pred}$.
-We find that the predicted ages on AD are `older' than the target ages and those in the CN and MCI groups; this is consistent with prior findings that AD accelerates brain ageing~\citep{petersen2010alzheimer}.
+While these results show one instance, we synthesised aged images of different health status from 49 ADNI test set CN subjects, with target ages 10 years older than the original age.
+We then used $f_{pred}$ to estimate the age of these synthetic images.
+We find that on average, synthetic AD images are $4.9\pm 2.3$ years older than the target age, whereas synthetic MCI and CN images are $1.8\pm 2.0$ and $1.5\pm 2.1$ years older than the target age, respectively.
+These observations are consistent with prior findings that AD accelerates brain ageing~\citep{petersen2010alzheimer}.
 We also observe that the gray/white matter contrast decreases as age increases, which is consistent with existing findings~\citep{westlye2009increased,farokhian2017age}.